A car wiring diagram can look intimidating, but once you understand a few basics you’ll see they’re actually very simple.

 You’re here to learn how to read a wiring diagram, and so you’ll most certainly encounter control modules (computers).
 Modern cars as you know are packed with control modules.
 Generically they’re also known as Control Units, CU, Controllers, Modules, CM, Electronic control unit and Computers.

-Different system control units will go by different names and each manufacturer will have their own anagram, here’s some of the more common names PCM – Power-train Control Module aka ECU, CEM – Central Electronic Module, BCM – Brake Control Module or Body Control Module, TCM – Transmission Control Module.
+Different system control units will go by different names and each manufacturer will have their own acronym, here’s some of the more common names PCM – Power-train Control Module aka ECU and transmission control unit combined, ECU – Engine Control Unit, CEM – Central Electronic Module, EBCM – Electronic Brake Control Module, BCM – Body Control Module, etc.

 I’m not going to go deep into the weeds here, but it will be useful to have an outline of how control units operate.

 Pre-computer classic cars have a simple wiring circuit – for example, pressing a switch sends power through a wire to a window motor and the window moves.

 Modern cars handle it a little differently – pressing a switch, sends a signal through a wire to a control unit (computer), which in turn sends power to the window motor.

 The control unit or controller will only send power to the window motor if certain pre-programmed conditions are met.
 There may be conditions where the control module won’t send power to the window.
 For example, if it’s programmed to save power when the battery is low.

 Of course the window may not move for other reasons, the control unit may be faulty, wiring issue, motor faulty etc.

 So why did they go and make things more complicated and expensive to fix?
 Well, control units do offer significant advantages, some of which include: